top of page

 Understanding Roof Failures

-Before diving into prevention strategies, it’s crucial to understand what causes roof failures.
+Before diving into prevention strategies, it is crucial to understand what causes roof failures.
 Common reasons include:

 • Poor Installation: Incorrect installation can lead to leaks and structural weaknesses.